 The driver will sound the horn when necessary to warn of a tram’s approach.
 Also bear in mind that trams are wider than the tracks so stand well clear of them and keep small children close to you at all times.

-We’ve a special section of the website with more information and tips for cyclists so please click here.
+We’ve a special section of the website with more information and tips for cyclists so please click here or watch the video below.

 Please don’t obstruct the tramway – it sounds obvious but remember we are on fixed rails and can’t get around you.
 Wherever possible avoid driving directly on the tracks, particularly at speed, because they can become slippery, especially when wet.
 Please pay attention to highway regulations and remember that trams have different signalling systems to those of cars and other vehicles – even when we are using the same stretch of road.